PistonDevelopers/dyon-tutorial/src/lib-dyon.md

 When designing Dyon libraries written in Rust, it is common to include a "lib.dyon" file in the "src" folder.
-This file lists all external functions are they would appear in Dyon code.
+This file lists all external functions as they would appear in Dyon code.

 Two examples from the Dyon library: